Last updated on May 20, 2022

 Kalemne’s Captain | Illustration by Tomasz Jedruszek

-Historic is the newest format created by WotC and it was developed for MTG Arena.
+Historic is a format created by WotC and it was developed for MTG Arena.
 It comprises all of the sets that have been released on MTGA, so Ixalan forward.
 Historic is the first non-rotating format on the digital platform.
 It adds variety to the constructed options and gives you the ability to play more powerful decks and true combos that may not be an option in the current Standard.
 Look no further than here for some decklists.

 Historic is played primarily on MTGA, but you could definitely play it in paper as well.
 It’s not available on MTGO.

 Explorer is a new digital-only format on MTGA that has a very similar card pool to Historic, but without the anthologies and a separate banlist.
 Explorer is your typical 60-card format, available in best-of-one and best-of-three matches with players starting at 20 life.